|

 best results for interior cleaning are achieved using the following

 process.
-First perform some test
+First perform some test cleaning areas to determine the proper

-dilution ratio of the product.
+cleaning product and the appropriate dilution ratio of the product.
 Give

 the sample areas plenty of time to thoroughly dry and then observe the

-testing, that the end result is what is desired before commencing on the
+results.
+Make sure, through testing, that the end result is what is desired

-project.
-The manufacturer of the
+before commencing on the project.
+The manufacturer of the cleaning products

-contractor/architect/owner in determining the correct product and its
+determining the correct product and its dilution.
+After applying the

 cleaning product and waiting the proper dwell time, the stone must be

-the rinse cycle is just as important as the choice of a cleaning
+rinsed.
+In all cleaning projects the rinse cycle is just as important as

-product.
-For interior cleaning the
+the choice of a cleaning product.
+For interior cleaning the best results

-sprayer that is capable of 1500 psi and a gallon per minute.
-The sprayer's gun will deliver the spray
+capable of 1500 psi and a gallon per

-in a 15 to 25 degree fan making the rinse even and controllable.
-The effluent from the rinse process can
+making the rinse even and controllable.
+The effluent from the rinse process

-be easily collected with one or more wet vacuum cleaners.
-The entire process is an efficient,
+can be easily collected with one or more wet vacuum cleaners.
+The entire

-controlled closed loop system.
+process is an efficient, controlled closed loop system.

 The

-pressurized water rinse is necessary to reach into the pores of the stone and
+pressurized water rinse is necessary to reach into the pores of the stone

-to remove all traces of the cleaner and the contaminants.
+and to remove all traces of the cleaner and the contaminants.

 Workmen